-Proof: Firstly, we show that this problem belongs to NP.
-Given any schedule, we calculate the times of recharge $t_1, t_2, ..., t_W$ for each a node i.
+Proof: Firstly, we will show that this problem belongs to NP.
+Given any schedule, we calculate the times of recharge $t_1, t_2, ...t_W$ for each time interval k.
 We define a virtual recharge time $t_0 = (e_i^0 - E{max})/r_i$.
-Then we proceed to compare the adjacent recharge gaps $t_k - t{k-1}, k = 1, 2, ...W$ with the node's battery life E{max}/r_i .
+Then we proceed to compare the adjacent recharge gaps $\Delta t^k, k = 1, 2, ...W$ with the node's battery life E{max}/r_i .
 If all the recharge gaps are smaller than the battery life, it means the node v_i will never run out of energy.
 We repeat this process for all nodes in V to determine whether the schedule can maintain 100% coverage ratio.
-This certifier has a polynomial-time computational complexity of O(|V|W), so the mobile charger scheduling problem belongs to NP.
+This certifier has a polynomial-time computational complexity of $O(|V|^2)$, so the mobile charger scheduling problem belongs to NP.

 Then we conduct the reduction from the TSP problem.
-Given any instance of Traveling Salesman Problem V', L and v'0 , we construct an instance of mobile charger scheduling problem V, r_i in the following way: Set V = V', and the distances between nodes in Vare set to be the same as those in V'.
-The energy consumption rates of all the nodes in V are set to be E{max}/L , and the time window is set to $T_W = L$.
+Given any instance of Traveling Salesman Problem V', L and v'0 , we construct an instance of mobile charger scheduling problem V, r_i in the following way: Set V = V', and the distances between nodes in V are set to be the same as those in V'.
+The energy consumption rates of all the nodes in V are set to be E{max}/L , and the time window is set to W = L.

 In what follows we show that the solutions to the two problems are equivalent in two steps.
-Step 1: If there exists a solution C' to the TSP problem instance V', L, we apply the same route C' to the mobile charger scheduling problem V. Following the schedule C', the mobile charger visits each sensor node exactly once during the scheduling time window, which takes time L. Since all the sensor nodes have the same battery life L, the schedule C' ensures that all the sensor nodes are recharged before their batteries drain out.
+Step 1: If there exists a solution C' to the TSP problem instance V', L, we apply the same route C' to the mobile charger scheduling problem V. Following the schedule C', the mobile charger visits each sensor node exactly once in one cycle, which takes time at most L. Since all the sensor nodes have the same battery life L, the schedule C' ensures that all the sensor nodes are recharged before their batteries drain out.
 In other words, C' is a feasible solution for the mobile charger scheduling problem V.

 Step 2: If C is a feasible solution for the mobile charger scheduling problem V, we can see that each sensor node must be recharged at least once.
 Otherwise the coverage ratio will be smaller than 100%.
 Then we make a minor change to route C to make it a feasible solution to the TSP instance V'.
 We firstly scan the route C to see if any vertex is visited more than once.
-For any vertex v'i that is visited before, we update the route C by making a short cut that connects its previous vertex v_i^p and next vertex v_i^n directly.
+For any vertex v'i that is visited before, we update the route C by making a short cut that connects its previous vertex v_i^p and next vertex v_i^a directly.
 According to the triangle inequality, this operation will not increase the length of C. We repeat this process to update Cuntil no more duplicated vertices exist.
 This process has polynomial time complexity of O(|V'|).
-In this way, we ensure that C visits all nodes in V' exactly once, and the total time spent on C is no more than L. Therefore C is a feasible solution to the TSP problem instance V'.
-This way we show that the mobile charger scheduling problem is NP-complete.
+In this way, we ensure that C visits all nodes in V' exactly once, and the total length of C is no more than L. Therefore C is a feasible solution to the TSP problem instance